itzzjb/Software-Design-Patterns/ReadMe.md

 ---
 # Factory Design Pattern
-- This design pattern is all about dynamic object creation.
-- We create objects dynamically based on a parameter.
+> This design pattern is all about dynamic object creation.
+We create objects dynamically based on a parameter in the run-time.
 - We have to have a interface and a Family of classes extended from that interface.
 ```
 public interface Operation ()  {}